microsoft/vscode-autopep8/README.md

 A Visual Studio Code extension with support for the autopep8 formatter.
 The extension ships with `autopep8=2.0.4`.

 > Note: The minimum supported version of autopep8 is `1.7.0`.
+If you have any issues with formatting imports with autopep8, please report it to [this issue tracker](https://github.com/hhatto/autopep8/issues) as this extension is just a wrapper around autopep8.

 This extension supports for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the Python language (i.e., Python >= 3.8).